 You'll learn about more topics in depth, and even approach the cutting edge of research in your final year of study.

-The first-year modules will give you a firm foundation across all areas of mathematics.
-They'll also provide a platform for specialisation later in the degree.
+In Year 1, you'll study a number of core modules which will give you a firm foundation across all areas of mathematics.
+They provide a platform for specialisation later in the degree.

 This module will:

 In Year 2, your time will be shared between core modules, and option modules in two of three possible specialisms.

 You'll choose two streams and study both modules in each: